Lodewijk van den Berg: Career after NASA

 After returning to Earth, Van den Berg continued to work on crystal growth experiments at EG&G in California and he became the head of the materials science section.
 He moved to Florida becoming a chief scientist at the Constellation Technology Corporation.
 At age 72 he continued to work up to 40 hours a week and grow crystals, a process he compared to gardening.
 The mercuric iodide crystals he grew are used to make precision detectors for nuclear radiation.
 The detectors are used in medical applications, by the defense industry, and by the International Atomic Energy Agency.

 Personal life

-Van den Berg visited the Netherlands every two years, and was the subject of a short 2004 documentary by Netwerk called The "Forgotten Astronaut".
-In Terneuzen, which is a city five miles from Sluiskil, a middle school was named after him: Lodewijk College.
+Van den Berg visited the Netherlands every two years, and was the subject of a short 2004 documentary, named The "Forgotten Astronaut", by the tv-show Netwerk on the Dutch public broadcasting channel Nederland 2.
+In Terneuzen, which is a city five miles from Sluiskil, a secondary school has been named after him, i.e. the Lodewijk College.

 Van den Berg died on October 16, 2022, at the age of 90.